2024 NASCAR Craftsman Truck Series

 Ty Majeski, the 2024 Craftsman Truck Series champion.

 Corey Heim, finished second in the standings behind Majeski.

 Christian Eckes, the regular season champion, finished third in the standings.

 Grant Enfinger, finished fourth in the standings.

 Layne Riggs, the 2024 NASCAR Rookie of the Year.

 The ThorSport Racing No. 98 truck driven by Ty Majeski won the owners' championship.

 Chevrolet won the manufacturers' championship with 859 points and 12 wins.

-The 2024 NASCAR Craftsman Truck Series was the 30th season of the NASCAR Craftsman Truck Series, a stock car racing series sanctioned by NASCAR in the United States.
+The 2024 NASCAR Craftsman Truck Series was the 30th season of the NASCAR Craftsman Truck Series, a pickup truck racing series sanctioned by NASCAR in the United States.
 The season started on February 16 with the Fresh From Florida 250 at Daytona International Speedway and ended with the NASCAR Craftsman Truck Series Championship Race on November 8 at Phoenix Raceway.

 Ben Rhodes of ThorSport Racing entered the season as the defending NASCAR Craftsman Truck Series champion.
 Christian Eckes claimed the regular season championship.
 In addition, Layne Riggs of Front Row Motorsports won NASCAR Rookie of the Year honors.
 Ty Majeski of ThorSport Racing won his first Truck Series championship at season's end.